rutushah/rutushah/README.md

 ## More about me :

-- 🌱 I’m currently learning Rest Assured Apis and Javascript for javascript automation :computer:.
+- 🌱 I’m currently student at Cégep de la Gaspésie et des Îles montreal campus studying in Computer Science Technology - Software Testing :computer:.
 - 📄 I have 1.5 years of experience in web :computer: and mobile :iphone: automation testing.
-- 📝 Now-a-days, I am writing blogs and make youtube videos to help fellow testers/developers and beginners
+- 📝 Now-a-days, I am writing blogs on my blogsite QaCaffe by RahulR to help fellow testers/developers and beginners
 - ⚡ Fun fact: I still watch cartoons, and nostalgic about 90s.

 ## Latest Articles :